flask-django-independent-study/rookie/README.md

 ## Learning Objectives

-* Use Flask to display different webpage routes.
+* Use Flask to display different webpage routes
-* Use Jinja2 to dynamically display web page content.
+* Use Jinja2 to dynamically display web page content
 * Create JSON and make API calls
-* Create, Read, Update, and Delete entries in a SQL database.
+* Create, Read, Update, and Delete entries in a SQL database
 * Use Flask-Restless to create an API
 * Use Flask-Login to create and authenticate users
-* Use Blueprints and Packages to manage project code.
+* Use Blueprints and Packages to manage project code

 ## Schedule